-If you are looking for a way to keep your dog safe while he enjoys the freedom to explore and romp in your yard, a wireless dog fence is an affordable and effective alternative to a professionally-installed Invisible Fence® and a do-it-yourself wired electric dog fence kit.
+If you are looking for a way to keep your dog safe while he enjoys the freedom to explore and romp in your yard, a wireless dog fence is an affordable and effective alternative to a professionally-installed or do-it-yourself wired electric dog fence.

 Wireless dog fences are the latest innovation in pet safety.
-Unlike the Invisible Fence® and other wired electric dog fences that use a buried wire to create a barrier around your yard, wireless systems use a base station that transmits a radio signal which forms an invisible circular boundary.
+Unlike conventional wired electric dog fences that use a buried wire to create a barrier around your yard, wireless systems use a base station that transmits a radio signal which forms an invisible circular boundary.
 The radio signal is picked up by a receiver collar worn by the dog.
 When the dog gets too close to the boundary, the collar emits a warning tone.
 If the dog crosses the boundary, he receives a static correction.

 Most pets learn how the system works after just a couple of weeks of training.
 Eventually, many dogs learn to back off as soon as they hear the warning tone, so static corrections are no longer needed to keep them happy and safe within the boundary.